 Hearing Board members are recruited through a nomination process during the academic year.
-Individual members of the College community may submit nominations (including self-nominations) in accordance with the timeline identified on the solicitation announcements.
-Hearing Officers may serve as Hearing Board members, advisors to students or advisors to a Hearing Board.
-The Coordinator of Student Conduct is responsible for constituting, training, advising, and assigning cases to members of the Hearing Board.
+Current members of the College community may submit nominations (including self-nominations) in accordance with the timeline identified on the solicitation announcements.
+Hearing Officers may serve as Hearing Board members, as advisors to students or advisors to a Hearing Board.
+The Student Conduct Office is responsible for constituting, training, advising, and assigning cases to members of the Hearing Board.

-Each new nominee shall be required to successfully participate in a Hearing Board Training Seminar, generally conducted by the Coordinator of Student Conduct.
-Upon completion of the seminar, the Coordinator of Student Conduct confirms to the Vice President for Student Affairs that the student, faculty, or staff member possesses the knowledge, skills, and temperament to serve as a member of a Hearing Board.
-It is the Vice President’s responsibility to confirm that student nominees are in good standing with the College.
-The names of those eligible to serve as Hearing Board members are submitted to the College President for appointment.
+Each nominee will be required to participate in Hearing Board training conducted by the Coordinator of Student Conduct.
+The Coordinator will confirm that the nominees are in good standing with the College.
+The names of those eligible to serve as Hearing Board members are submitted to the Dean of Students for appointment.

-In situations where the Coordinator of Student Conduct has reason to believe that a Hearing Board member has deliberately disregarded the rules, guidelines, procedures, or philosophy set forth in the Code of Conduct and College Conduct System, she or he may seek a review from the Vice President.
-The outcome of the review may be to confirm the member’s appointment or recommend to the College President a discontinuation of the appointment.
+In situations where the Director of Student Conduct has reason to believe that a Hearing Board member has deliberately disregarded the rules, guidelines, procedures, or philosophy set forth in the Code of Conduct and College Conduct System, she or he will review the situation with the Dean’s Office and take appropriate action which may include dismissal from the Hearing Board.

-Hearing Board members who are placed on academic or College Probation, are unwilling or unable to maintain appropriate standards of conduct or competence, or who leave the College community, will also be recommended for removal from the Hearing Board.
+Hearing Board members who are placed on academic or College Probation, are unwilling or unable to maintain appropriate standards of conduct or competence will be removed from the Hearing Board.

-The Coordinator of Student Conduct may name a non-voting advisor to the Hearing Board to observe all deliberations, advise on procedural matters, and interpretations of the Code of Conduct and other College policies.
+The Director of Student Conduct may name a non-voting advisor to the Hearing Board to observe all deliberations, provide advice on procedural matters, and assist with interpretations of the Code of Conduct and other College policies.